cep21/geneticsort/post.md

 The number of solutions to your problem has now grown.
 You need to kill off solutions to keep your population in check.
 How you do this is called [survivor selection](https://en.wikipedia.org/wiki/Selection_(genetic_algorithm).
-Maybe you kill off the older solutions, maybe you make the solutions fight to the death with each other.
-Really your call.
+Maybe you kill off the older solutions or make the solutions fight to the death with each other.

 --- Picture of survived solutions